schaefi/msa/doc/source/commands/msa_store.rst

   Print the database

+--single-shot

+  Optionally run once, read present messages and store them in the database.

 --update-interval=<time_sec>

   Optional update interval to check for messages and writing into the database.
 Default is 30sec

---single-shot

-  Optionally run once, read present messages and store them in the database.
+--log-file=<logfile>

+  Optional log file setup

+--verbose

+  Include log information from external modules

 EXAMPLE
 -------